 top of page

-How to Sew a Hidden Wells Quilt Block
+How to Sew a Hidden Wells Quilt Block: A Complete Guide

-If you love the magic of patchwork, you’re going to fall for the Hidden Wells quilt block.
-It’s one of those blocks that looks intricate but is surprisingly simple once you understand the steps.
-It starts with basic strip sets, but with a few clever cuts and rotations, it transforms into a striking geometric design!
+If you love the magic of patchwork, you're in for a treat with the Hidden Wells quilt block.
+It’s one of those blocks that looks intricate but is surprisingly simple once you break down the steps.
+Starting with basic strip sets, you can create a striking geometric design with just a few clever cuts and rotations.

 • 4 different fabric strips, each 18" x 2.5"